F5Networks/f5-declarative-onboarding/docs/declarations/network-objects.rst

 .. _firewallpolicy:

-Configuring a firewall policy in a declaration
+Configuring a Firewall policy in a declaration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for firewall policies is available in DO v1.20 and later.
+   Support for Firewall policies is available in DO v1.20 and later.
 You must have BIG-IP AFM licensed.

 This example shows how you can configure a firewall policy in a declaration.
-It also shows how you can reference it from self IPs defined in the same declaration.
+BIG-IP Network Firewall policies combine one or more rules and apply them as a combined policy to one context, such as a self IP as shown.

+The AFM features we use in this declaration are well-documented in the |afmdocs|.

 You must have BIG-IP AFM provisioned as shown in the example.

-BIG-IP Network Firewall policies combine one or more rules or rule lists, and apply them as a combined policy to one context, such as a self IP as shown.
-The AFM features we use in this declaration are well-documented in the |afmdocs|.

 See |fwp| and associated classes in the Schema Reference for descriptions and DO usage.